 (C) A physician with whom a prospective patient has a bona fide physician-patient relationship, or, subject to the limitations under section 3796.08 of the Revised Code, the physicians delegate, shall submit the patient registration.
 For a registration submission, related to a patient who is eighteen years of age or older, to be considered complete, a completed recommendation from a physician, applicable patient registration fee, and the following items must be submitted to the state board of pharmacy in a manner suitable to the board:

-(1) Patient full name, residential address, telephone number, date of birth, electronic mail address, and qualifying condition(s);
+(1) Patient's full name, residential address, telephone number, date of birth, electronic mail address, and qualifying condition(s);

 (2) Patients government-issued identification number (such as drivers license number).
-Patients and caregivers must present a recommending physician with an unexpired United States passport, United States passport card, state-issued drivers license; or other state-issued identification issued by the Ohio bureau of motor vehicles (BMV);
+Patients and caregivers must present a recommending physician with an unexpired drivers license, other identification issued by the Ohio bureau of motor vehicles (BMV) or other identification proving Ohio residency as approved by the board of pharmacy;

 (3) Recommending physicians full name (first name and last name);